-The abundance of fresh, locally sourced, seasonal produce, full of flavor and of the finest quality, together with and the locals’ love of the pleasures of good food, it has made Barcelona one of the world’s top foodie destinations.
+The abundance of fresh, locally sourced, seasonal produce, full of flavour and of the finest quality, and the locals’ love of the pleasures of good food, has made Barcelona one of the world’s top foodie destinations.

 Barcelona offers an interesting blend of traditional Catalan cuisine, based on the Mediterranean diet -chosen by UNESCO as an Intangible Cultural World Heritage- and the innovations brought by worldwide known Catalan chefs who magically transform the produce into the most exquisite dishes.
 They can all be paired with a wide variety of red, white and rosé wines and cavas, which stem from a millennia-old wine-producing culture and tradition.

-This 'Market of Markets' has become an unmissable event on Barcelona's calendar for lovers of good food and drink, featuring three days of the best that the city's 39 fresh food markets have to offer.
+This 'market of markets' festival has become an unmissable event on Barcelona's calendar for lovers of good food and drink, featuring three days of the best that the city's 39 fresh food markets have to offer.

 Wine and cava aficionados shouldn't miss this fair.
-It is an excellent opportunity to get to know many of the locally made vintages, along with some typical regional foods.
-The weekend wine fair, is a time of sampling fine wine, brilliant bubbly and appetizing bites to eat.
+It is an excellent opportunity to get to know many of the locally made vintages from the 12 denominations of origin of Catalan wine, along with some typical regional foods.
+A program of presentations and guided tastings allows visitors to deepen in the Catalan wine culture.
+The weekend wine fair, is a time of sampling fine wine, brilliant bubbly and appetising.